PrasuHirapara/Java/Core Java/src/Threading/info.md

 Daemon threads are low-priority threads that run in the background to perform tasks like garbage collection.
 -JVM will wait for user thread to complete although main thread is TERMINATED.
--JVM will won't wait for Daemon thread to be in TERMINATED state.
+-JVM won't wait for Daemon thread to be in TERMINATED state.
 If main thread is terminated all Daemon thread will be terminated.

 #### Example:
 ```java